SheepTester-forks/curricular-analytics-exploration/README.md

 ## Setup

+> [!NOTE]
+> All TypeScript code in this repo should be run with Deno 1.x.

 [`parse.py`](parse.py) expects certain files in the `files/` directory.
 Download them from our shared Google Drive folder.

 - [**`academic_plans_fa23.csv`**](https://drive.google.com/file/d/1SMNCi_UD3NoIyUt8TidpPOWha_pOx3il/view),